Requesting and Providing Advice in Emails

 I trust this message finds you well.
 I am writing to seek your guidance on [briefly describe the issue or topic].
 Your expertise and insights would be greatly appreciated.

-2. Informal Opening for Requesting Advice:
+2. Informal Opening for Requesting Advice

 In a more relaxed, informal context, you can maintain respect but employ a friendlier tone.